qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 - <a href="https://www.dgp.toronto.edu/OTP/papers/bill.buxton/3state.html">A Three-State Model of Graphical Input</a>
 - <a href="https://dl.acm.org/doi/pdf/10.1145/174630.174631">Integrality and Separability of Input Devices</a>
 - <a href="https://qiushi-zhou.github.io/PDF/UIST-2025-SightWarp.pdf">Direct Manipulation for Distant Objects Through Gaze-based Summoning</a>
+- <a href="https://ieeexplore.ieee.org/abstract/document/10919211">On the Benefits of Sensorimotor Regularities as Design Constraints for Superpower Interactions in Mixed Reality</a>

 ## Novel Interaction Combining XR and IoT Devices